svenslaggare/StackJIT/documentation/instructionset.md

 Defines the instruction set used by the VM.

 ###Basic###
-* `POP`: Pops the top value from the evalutation stack.
+* `POP`: Pops the top value from the evaluation stack.

 ###Int & Float###
 * `PUSHINT <value>`: Pushes a 32-bits integer to the evaluation stack.